aws-samples/aws-hpc-recipes/recipes/pcluster/isolated-clusters/README.md

 ![](images/CloudFormation-upload.PNG)
 11. On the specify stack details page

     a.
+Specify the on premise IP addresses and CIDR blocks for SSH traffic to be used by Administrators and Users.
+By default, the 0.0.0.0/0 entry allows all traffic.
+It is recommended to lock this down to only allow the IP addresses needed to login and manage the cluster.

+    b.
 Provide a name for your stack and select the Keypair you created in Step 5

-    b.
+    c.
 Leave the ParallelClusterEC2InstanceAmiId as the default value

 12. On the configure stack options page, select Next
 13. On the review page, acknowledge the fact that AWS Cloudformation might create IAM resources and select Submit